For the first Whizzer see: Robert Frank.

 Powers and Abilities

-As a result of exposure to the mutagenic effects of a fog bank of unknown nature, Stanley Stewart possesses superhuman speed, stamina, and reflexes.
-When moving at subsonic speed, the Whizzer can create cyclones (by running in circles); run up walls and across water.
-The Whizzer has limited immunity to the effects of friction (Stewart wears goggles to protect his eyes), although his body still generates normal fatigue poisons.
+As a result of exposure to the mutagenic effects of a fog bank of unknown nature nicknamed S.P.E.E.D.
+(Spacial paradox of electromagnetic energy dimensions.
+Stanley Stewart possesses superhuman speed, stamina, and reflexes.
+Boosted to unlimited levels.
+He and others users of S.P.E.E.D can move trillions of times faster than light.
+Able to beat quicksilver, makati, runner, and buried alien in races.
+Nicknamed the Fastest in the multiverse.
+However When moving at subsonic speed, the Whizzer can create cyclones (by running in circles); run up walls and across water.
+The Whizzer has limited immunity to the effects of friction (Stewart wears goggles to protect his identity), his body no longer still generates normal fatigue poisons.
 As a result, Stewart must consume large amounts of calories and rest after using his superhuman speed powers extensively.

 Stanley was a very sick child until he gained his powers.
 Grew up living with his single mother in the USA, near Atlanta, Georgia.
 Once Hyperion became public knowledge, he tracked Stanley down as he was little more than a myth before then, known as the "Atlanta Blur," he was sort of a Bigfoot legend in the area.
 Once the public learned of him, he became the sponsor for many sporting goods companies and became "The Blur."
 He was also a part of the earlier team ups in "Supreme Power" titles, working with Hyperion and Nighthawk to bring down Redstone.
 He went on to become a founding member of the Squadron Supreme.